fiee/pennyblack/docs/content.rst

 - prepare_to_send
-    Is meant to add some additional style informations into the content.
+    Is meant to add some additional style information into the content.
     Because email clients often only accept inline style information.
     ::

         def prepare_to_send(self):